12 Ways to Score Free Stuff on Amazon — And Not Just From Product Reviews

 It’s not hard to become a Top Amazon reviewer, and we’ve laid out all of the steps you need to take to join the upper echelon.
 It’s important to remember that Amazon values quality reviews and the number of helpful votes you accumulate is critical, so be sure you think about the kind of information consumers would care about and craft a well-written, detailed and grammatically-correct review.

 Another helpful tip is to look for products without a lot of reviews, because yours is more likely to be read and earn “Helpful Votes.”
-Focus your reviews on the types items that you would like to get for free, as becoming an expert in a specific category helps achieve Top Reviewer status more quickly.
+Focus your reviews on the types of items that you would like to get for free, as becoming an expert in a specific category helps achieve Top Reviewer status more quickly.

-2. Get Invited to be a Vine Reviewer
+2. Get Invited to Be a Vine Reviewer

 The early days of Amazon reviewing was like the Wild West – companies sent out free products or other compensation in exchange for positive reviews, despite the actual quality of the item.
 Unsurprisingly, this led to companies manipulating reviews and “earning” inflated scores for subpar products.
 Amazon responded in 2016 by prohibiting incentivized reviews, with the exception being those facilitated through Amazon Vine.

 In this program, companies send Amazon products which they distribute to trusted reviewers for free.
 Then, Vine identifies the most helpful and trusted reviewers (Vine Voices) and invites them to give their opinions on new and pre-release products.
 Voices aren’t under any pressure to post positive reviews, and sometimes aren’t even required to write one.

 Vine membership is by invite-only; you can’t apply to join the program.
 Amazon watches out for customers who post reviews frequently, are considered the most helpful by customers, and write about the types of items that are typically featured in the program.